vtexdocs/help-center-content/docs/tutorials/en/creating-a-more-for-less-promotion.md

 ---
-title: Creating a More for Less promotion
+title: 'Creating a More for Less promotion'
 id: tutorials_325
 status: PUBLISHED
 createdAt: 2017-04-27T22:08:17.186Z